Financial Aid Program

 Minnesota State Grant is a program limited to students who are graduates of a Minnesota high school or whose parents currently reside in Minnesota.
-Awards, ranging to approximately $11,000 per year, based on need, are determined by the Minnesota Office of Higher Education.
+Awards, ranging from $1,000 to $13,000 per year, based on need, are determined by the Minnesota Office of Higher Education.

 For state grant purposes, full-time is defined as at least 3.75 courses per semester.
 Students who are enrolled in fewer credits during the school year will experience reductions in State Grant amounts.